 Sunday brunches in Hong Kong have almost legendary status, and deservedly so.
 It’s easily one of the best ways to spend time with family or friends as you share a leisurely meal and enjoy a glass or three of a great drop.
-Here are some favourite weekend Hong Kong brunch places.
+Here are some of our favourite weekend Hong Kong brunch places.